exnext/colorex/README.md

 ## Horizontal pickers

-Adding horizontal with true value, we can change rainbow and alphablend pickers orientation
+Adding a horizontal field with the value set to true, we can change rainbow and alphablend pickers orientation.

 ```js
 let config = {